leochocolat/msdf-svg-factory/README.md

 ## Usage

-To generate a new SVG just duplicated an existing SVG folder.
-Don't forget to add it to the config file index.js, then run :
+To generate a new SVG just duplicate an existing SVG folder, rename it with the name you want, add the .svg file, check the config file and then run :

 ```bash
 node index.js